Table of Contents

 Like any good relationship, communication is key.
 Be sure to ship orders within the same timelines listed on your shipping policy.
 Be fully transparent of estimated shipping dates, with or without delays.

 If there are any last-mile delivery delays, it’s important to notify your customers right away.
-Though, in most cases, delays during transit are our of your control, your customers will appreciate timely updates.
+While some delays are preventable, most delays during transit are out of your control; still, your customers will appreciate timely updates.

 3. Provide shipping tracking updates